Definition of Property§

 - Types of Property: Common types include real property, private property, public (government-owned) property, and personal property.

-Property vs. Other Terms
+Property vs. Other Terms§

-Property |
+Property | Assets |

-Assets are always valuable and can include property. |
+Property can be tangible or intangible. | Assets are always valuable and can include property. |

-Assets can be anything that holds value, even if they’re not owned outright. |
+It is specifically owned and legally titled. | Assets can be anything that holds value, even if they’re not owned outright. |

-Assets usually do not incur direct liabilities but can contribute to them. |
+Properties might incur liabilities. | Assets usually do not incur direct liabilities but can contribute to them. |

 - Real Property: A house, a piece of land, or a commercial building.